 When something becomes part of the organisation, it’s easier to review, improve, and grow over time.

-These all work together.
-The more you include them in your planning, the stronger your project will be in the long run.
+These drivers work together.
+The more you focus on them from the start, the stronger your sustainability plan will be.

 “What would it take for this program to become part of how we do business?”